While Plecos and Snails tend to get most of the attention when we talk about algae eaters there are a number of other options for your aquarium!

 The hardest part was creating conditions suitable for spawning.
 Raising the young Dwarf Otos is relatively easy.
 Like their parents they feed on biofilms even when newly born.
 You can supplement their diet with Infusoria and other microorganisms as well.

-However any aquarium that has enough algae and biofilm to breed Otocinclus should have plenty for the fry to forage on.
+However any aquarium that has enough algae and biofilm to breed Otocinclus catfish should have plenty for the fry to forage on.
 Baby Otos will also feed on blanched vegetables and sinking prepared foods, same as their parents.

-Adult Otocinclus won’t disturb their eggs nor fry and can be kept together in the same aquarium.
+Adult Otocinclus catfish won’t disturb their eggs nor fry and can be kept together in the same aquarium.
 The young grow quite quickly and will be almost fully grown within 3 to 4 months!